samcv/PerlRakuCon2020/index.md

 ## Listen

-Attend great presentations from all parts of the Perl community, including luminaries like Damian Conway.
+Attend great presentations from all parts of the Perl community, including luminaries like **Damian Conway**.
 Other keynote speakers yet to be announced. **Presentations and talks will be Wednesday through Friday**.

 ## Connect